SamueleD98/rt_assignment2/README.md

 ![base_scan](/images/base_scan.png)

-*angle_min* and *angle_max* prove that the robot can see the obstacles in the [-PI/2, PI/2] range meanwhile the *angle_increment* value will be used to compute the number of values in that range.
+*angle_min* and *angle_max* prove that the robot can see the obstacles in the [-PI/2, PI/2] range, meanwhile the *angle_increment* value will be used to compute the number of values in that range.
 Ultimately, the *ranges* vector has the distances of the obstacles in the described range.

 About the *geometry_msgs/Twist* type, it's now known how to write the message to change both the linear and the angular velocity.
 The software will focus only on the *x* value of the linear velocity and on the *z* value of the angular one, since it's assumed that the robot can't move transversally to the pointed direction and it can't roll on itself (*x* and *y* values of the angular velocity are always equal to zero).